irrdnet/irrd/docs/users/database-changes.rst

 Authentication checks
 ---------------------
 When changing an object, authentication must pass for one of the maintainers referred by the affected object itself.
 In case of updates to existing objects, this refers to both one of the existing object maintainers, and one of the maintainers in the newly submitted version.

-In addition:
+Using a valid override password overrides the requirement to pass authentication for the affected objects.

-* Changes can only be made to authoritative databases.
+Changes can only be made to authoritative databases.
-* The override password overrides all other requirements in this document, except the authoritative database requirement.
-Notifications to maintainers or the address in the ``notify`` attribute are **not** sent when a valid override password was used.
-* If an invalid override password is used, the invalid use is logged, and authentication and notification proceeds as usual, as if no override password was provided.

 When creating a new `mntner`, a submission must pass authorisation for one of the auth methods of the new mntner.
 Other objects can be submitted